 Illicit substances such as heroin are also classed as opioids as they come from the same origin.
 They have the same effect on the abuser but are acquired via different channels, though both have the same high potential for addiction.
-Find out more about opioid addiction here.

 Are there links between opioid painkillers addiction and heroin?

 People who abuse opiate painkillers to the point of dependence will often begin to form cravings after a period of not taking them.
-This can lead to destructive behaviors, such as lying to doctors to get prescriptions drugs, as well as to friends and family about the level of their opiate abuse.
+This can lead to destructive behaviors, such as lying to doctors to get prescription drugs, as well as to friends and family about the level of their opiate abuse.

 Some abusers of opioid prescription painkillers may turn to heroin if they can no longer obtain prescription pills.
 The effects of taking heroin provide the closest feeling to opiate painkillers and are just as addictive and dangerous.
-Find out more about heroin addiction here.

 Is fentanyl dangerous?